top of page

 colonialism / settler colonialism / internal colonialism / decolonialism Colonialism refers to the systems and practices that “seek to impose the will of one people on another, and to use the resources of the imposed people for the benefit of the imposer'' (Assante, 2006).
 Colonialism can operate within the political, sociological, cultural values and systems of a place even after the physical occupation by colonisers has ended.

 As defined above, colonialism is not restricted to physical control of land and people.
-In his introductory course on British rule in India, historian Vinay Lal explains that even though the Irish “might have been colonised by the English”, they were “very good at being colonisers themselves, at least when they were in India”.
-So like him, what’s more interesting to us is “the colonisation of the mind”, how "an entire intellectual apparatus was created for representing the other".
+For example, even though the Irish “might have been colonised by the English”, they were “very good at being colonisers themselves, at least when they were in India”.
+So what’s more interesting to us is “the colonisation of the mind”, how "an entire intellectual apparatus was created for representing the other".
 The consequences of this colonialism continue to be felt today.

 back to the top